Frequently Asked Questions

 Fees and Practicalities

-The participant fee is ISK 305,000.
-Please visit our registration page for details on what is included (as well as a currency converter!).
+The participant fee for 2025 was ISK 310,000 for a standard package; ISK 360,000 for IWR Voyage; and ISK 410,000 for IWR Write.
+Please visit our registration page for details on what is included in each package (as well as a currency converter).

-Iceland can be an expensive country to visit, so while you don’t need to pay for many additional events yourself, things like meals and drinks can cost more than in other countries.
+Iceland can be an expensive country to visit, so while you don’t need to pay for many additional events, things like meals and drinks can cost more than in other countries.

 Please see our Terms, Conditions, & Cancellation Policy here.